zygm0nt/reading-list/other-lists/books-to-read.md

 -  Last and First Men by Olaf Stapledon
 -  How to Lie with Statistics by Darrell Huff and Irving Geis.
 -  Dragnet Nation: A Quest for Privacy, Security and Freedom in a World of Relentless Surveillance by Julia Angwin
--  Gombrowicz "Transatlantyk"
 -  !!
 Commonwelth Writers: Zadie Smith, Salman Rushdie, Harif Keureshi "Budda z przedmieścia"
--  Philip Roth
 -  "śnieg" ORhan pamuk
 -  The Rise and Fall of the Third Reich: A History of Nazi Germany - William L. Shirer
 -  Ed Gibbon "The Decline and Fall of the Roman Empire, vol. 1-6"
 -  Tinker, Tailor, Soldier, Spy) – to powieść Johna le Carré, stanowiąca pierwszy tom serii trzech książek, nieoficjalnie nazywanych jako Trylogia Karli (The Karla Trilogy).
--  Hemingway "A farewell to arms", "The old man and the see"
 -  https://en.wikipedia.org/wiki/Inverted_World
 -  Economics: The User's Guide by Ha-Joon Chang
 -  child 44